GTSinger/GTSinger/README.md

 ✅ Refine the paired speech data of each language.

-🔲 Release the remaining processed data and checkpoints for StyleSinger.
+✅ Refine Chinese, Spanish, German, Russian annotations.

-🔲 Further refine English, French, Japanese, Korean, Italian annotations.
+🔲 Further refine English, French, Japanese, Korean, Italian annotations (planned to be completed by the end of 2024).

+🔲 Release the remaining processed data (planned to be completed by the end of 2024).

 ## Key Features